hspearman/hspearman.github.io/_posts/2020-02-09-laymans-guide-to-the-linux-filesystem-hierarchy.md

 ## `/run`

 `/run` contains temporarily files created by running programs.
 It's a fairly new directory established in 2011 that's similar to `/tmp` but slightly different.
-From my understanding, limits privileges a bit more than `/tmp` (which can be a bit of a wild west).
+From my understanding, it limits privileges a bit more than `/tmp` (which can be a bit of a wild west).

-_NOTE: Since `/run` is meant to be ephemeral, your system cleans out it's contents on reboot._
+_NOTE: Since `/run` is meant to be ephemeral, your system clears its contents on reboot._

 ## `/sbin`